DefiLlama/docs/analysts/data-definitions.md

 ### Staked

-Value of gov coins that are staked in the protocol's staking system
+Value of governance coins that are staked in the protocol's staking system.

 ### Annual Operational Expenses